Trzebnica

-Trzebnica's Sanctuary of St. Jadwiga is one of the historical burial sites of Polish monarchs and consorts.
+Founded in the medieval period, Trzebnica is home to the Sanctuary of St. Jadwiga, one of the historical burial sites of Polish monarchs and consorts and a regional pilgrimage site since the 14th century, listed as a Historic Monument of Poland.

+Trzebnica was the temporary capital of Lower Silesia in 1945.
 In 2017, the town was the co-host of the World Games (orienteering, middle distance).

+Geography

+Trzebnica lies in the Trzebnickie Hills, approximately 3.5 mi north of the regional capital Wrocław.

 History

 Middle Ages

+Trzebnica was an early medieval religious and trading center, possibly more important than Wrocław.
 In the 12th century, the area was among the possessions of the Premonstratensian St. Vincent monastery at Wrocław.
 Trzebnica itself was first mentioned in an 1138 deed, then held by the Polish voivode Piotr Włostowic and later seized by the Silesian duke Władysław II the Exile.
 As a result of the fragmentation of Poland it was part of the Silesian province of Poland.

-In 1202 Władysław's grandson Duke Henry I the Bearded and his wife Hedwig of Andechs founded a Cistercian convent, present-day Sanctuary of St. Jadwiga in Trzebnica, the first in Poland.
+In 1202 Duke Henry I the Bearded and his wife Hedwig of Andechs founded a Cistercian convent, present-day Sanctuary of St. Jadwiga in Trzebnica, the first in Poland.
 The couple signed the deed of donation on 23 June 1203 in the presence of Hedwig's brother Ekbert Bishop of Bamberg; the monastery was settled with German nuns descending from Bamberg in Franconia.
 In 1218 Hedwig's daughter Gertrude became abbess of Trzebnica, the first of many Piast princesses to hold this office.
 After Duke Henry died in 1238 and was buried in the church, his widow moved to the Cistercian convent which by now was led by her daughter.
 Hedwig died in October 1243 and was buried there also, while some of her relics are preserved at Andechs Abbey in Bavaria, she was canonized in 1267.

 In 1250 Trzebnica received town privileges, it passed under the jurisdiction of the Lower Silesian Duchy of Oleśnica in 1323, a Bohemian fief from 1328.
+In 1430, the town was plundered by the Hussites.
 In 1480 Duke Konrad X the White granted the town to the Cistercian abbey.
-Town and monastery were devastated several times, by fires as well as by the plague, but also by Hussite troops in 1430.